mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md

 The **Business Entities** window displays a list of all Business Entities defined in the TDM.

--   To create a new Business Entity, Admin users can click the **New Business Entity** icon.
+-   To create a new Business Entity, Admin users click the **New Business Entity** icon.

 -   To open a selected Business Entity, click the **Name** value of the Business Entity.